Indrasish7/scalable-enterprise-rag/README.md

 This system implements a **production-grade knowledge base lifecycle**.

 ### ✅ Incremental Ingestion
-- Each document is assigned a **stable, deterministic document ID**
+- Each document receives a **stable, deterministic document ID**
-- Content hashes are tracked via `kb_state.json`
+- Content hashes tracked via `kb_state.json`
-- **Only new or modified documents are re-chunked and re-embedded**
+- **Only new or modified documents are chunked and embedded**

 ### ✅ Persistent Vector Store
-- FAISS index and metadata are persisted locally
+- FAISS index and metadata are persisted
-- Restarting the app **does NOT rebuild embeddings**
+- Restarting the service **does not rebuild embeddings**
-- The KB grows incrementally over time
+- The knowledge base grows incrementally over time

-### ✅ Ignored Runtime Data
+### ✅ Safe Reuse Without Recompute
-The following artifacts are **intentionally excluded from Git**:

-- FAISS index files
+- If documents are already ingested, the system **reuses the existing FAISS index**
-- KB state (`kb_state.json`)
+- The RAG pipeline auto-initializes from persisted state
-- Metadata (`metadata.pkl`)
-- Uploaded documents

-> This mirrors real production systems where data lives in object storage, volumes, or databases — not Git.
+- This avoids unnecessary compute cost and LLM calls

 ---